I don’t know that sticky anything is ever good. Okay, sticky notes. But other than that, I can’t think of much else good that’s sticky.

-If your resin surface is simply sticky in a few spots, you can recoat with another layer of mixed resin.
-You may need to build a tape dam around your piece in the case of recoating a flat surface or be prepared to handle drips over the edge.
+If your resin surface is only sticky in a few spots, you can fix sticky resin by coating it with another layer of mixed resin.
+You may need to build a tape dam around your piece or prepare to handle resin running over the edge.

 Option 2.
 Sand off the sticky resin.

 Option 3.
-Seal with a sealer spray.
+Coat with a spray.

 Scenario 2: The cured resin is gooey.